PsuedoLogics/Cosmo-s-Crops-Java-Swing/README.md

 # Cosmo's Crops - A fun little Java game
-Small farming simulator using Java Swing, gathering and processing input, character controls, animations, and timed systems.
+Small farming/building simulator using Java Swing, gathering and processing input, character controls, animations, and timed systems.

-By Michael Mathews - 2024
+## All programming and development by Michael Mathews - 2024

 All code and 'graphics'(lol) are done by Michael M.

-To Run:
+## To Run:

-Download project files.
+1.)Download project files.

-Open in preferred IDE (Built w IntelliJ).
+2.)Open in preferred IDE (Built w IntelliJ).

-Run the main file.
+3.)Run the main file.

-Graphical window will launch.
+4.)Graphical window will launch.

-Press 'E' to switch action type (IE: Planting/Harvesting/Building) and 'click' with mouse to perform action.
+5.)Press 'E' to switch action type (IE: Planting/Harvesting/Building) and 'click' with mouse to perform action.

-Must Till the land, then plant(only if seeds are available), harvest when grown, and build fences to protect the crops.
+# TIP: Must Till the land, then plant(only if seeds are available), harvest when grown, and build fences to protect the crops.

 -Enjoy